fhiso/legacy-format/dates.md

-Every *calendar year* in the French Republican *calendar* consists of 12 *calendar months*, which are followed by 5 or 6 intercalary days or jours complémentaires which ELF treats as a thirteenth month.
-Their *month names* are given in the table below in order of their occurence in the *calendar year*.
+Every *calendar year* in the French Republican *calendar* consists of 12 *calendar months*, which are followed by 5 or 6 intercalary days or **jours complémentaires** which ELF treats as a thirteenth month.
+Their *month names* are given in the table below in order of their occurrence in the *calendar year*.
 The table also gives the usual form of their name in French, and the number of *calendar days* in each month.
 The *calendar days* in each *calendar month* are numbered sequentially